 What are the resources that the military requires to produce reliable and repeatable results?

-COVID-19 is highlighting inefficiencies, production gaps and bottlenecks for many organizations, especially those operating in the defense sector.
-Workflow software is one of the unique tools that aggregates, compares and analyzes the data to counter these issues.
+COVID-19 is highlighting inefficiencies, production gaps, and bottlenecks for many organizations, especially those operating in the defense sector.
+Workflow software is one of the unique tools that aggregate, compare, and analyze the data to counter these issues.
 Ultimately, the goal for those operating in the military is to accomplish their mission as efficiently as possible, and the commercial world will be taking notes along the way.
 We are in unprecedented times, and it’s very likely that the early adopters of workflow software will be the ones leading us into the next generation of manufacturing.

-For further information, attend or watch the replay of the 3D FRIDAY TALK SHOW"How is the defense sector using distributed manufacturing?" on February, 26th, 2021.
+For further information, watch the replay of the 3D FRIDAY TALK SHOW about "How is the defense sector using distributed manufacturing?"